 - Does the lead resemble a likely target or client?

-3. Focus on your best targets
+3. Focus on your best target prospects

 Once you have a system in place to score leads, you can identify the best targets.
-Spend your time and resources on the most qualified prospects who have the highest likelihood of closing.
+Spend your time and resources on the most qualified sales prospects who have the highest likelihood of closing.

-4. Determine your cadence
+4. Determine your sales prospecting cadence

-This is a series of predetermined sales activities you follow to nurture and manage your lead through the sales process.
+This is a series of predetermined sales activities you follow to nurture and manage your lead through the sales prospecting process.
 Examples include:

 - The number of engagements (touchpoints) necessary to convert